drug-design/course/docs/chapters/molecular-similarity.md

 ### 3D Descriptors

-Three-dimensional descriptors attempt to capture the 3D properties of the molecules to be compared, along with their relevant properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/3d-descriptors-318aa38e'><i class='fa fa-play' aria-hidden='true'></i></button>Three-dimensional descriptors attempt to capture the 3D properties of the molecules to be compared, along with their relevant properties.
 A major difference between 3D descriptors and those of the 1D and 2D types, is that the three-dimensional properties are dependent on the particular conformation of the molecule.
 Thus, one can either use a low-energy structure of the molecule to calculate its three-dimensional descriptors, or run conformational sampling to explore the conformationally accessible space of the structure.
 While the second route introduces more information into the descriptor, it should be noted that at the same time it also introduces more noise, which does not necessarily improve the signal-to-noise ratio of the descriptor.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.